tensorflow/decision-forests/tensorflow_decision_forests/test_data/README.md

 This directory only contains small files used for the unit tests.

 This directory structure is organized as follows: - model: Pre-trained models. -
-saved_model_adult_gbt: TF SavedModel containing a TF-DF GBT model trained with Keras.
+saved_model_adult_rf: TF SavedModel containing a TF-DF GBT model trained with Keras.